netxms/netxms-doc/admin/icmp-ping.rst

 ICMP ping
 =========

 This subagent can be used to measure ICMP ping response times from one location to another.
+There are two types of metrics: offline collected and offline collected.
+Oflline collected metrics:
+    * ICMP.AvgPingTime
+    * ICMP.LastPingTime
+    * ICMP.PacketLoss
+    * ICMP.PingStdDev

+Online metric:
+    * Icmp.Ping

+Offline metric targets can be configured in agent configuration file or agent will create new target automatically on first request.
+Automatically created targets will return 0 as a result on the firs request.

+.. versionadded:: 2.2.2
+    Automatic target configuration in PING subagent

 Metrics
 =======